-The aim of this study was to answer to this question that: Is Physical Activity and Sport an important role in leisure time among Disabled University Students Male?
-Also, the other aim was: how many of the people in his life and in his leisure time to engage in physical activity and sport?
+The most important aim of this study was to investigate the leisure time among disabled students that they study at the University and the other aim was: how many of the people in his life and in his leisure time to engage in physical activity and sport?
 The leisure time in this study was the time that they are not doing forced labor such as: studying, sleeping, eating, the study was conducted by the method of a diagnostic survey, using a self-designed questionnaire developed by the team of researchers engaged in the research project.
 The questionnaire was completed during an interview with the respondents.
 The study group was selected by the method of stratified random sampling.
-It is a descriptive study using data obtained from the results of the following answers to the questions in the questionnaire (=1%); to evaluate the status of the disabled people is a nationwide Leisure.
+It is a descriptive study using data obtained from the results of the following answers to the questions in the questionnaire (= 1%); to evaluate the status of the disabled people is a nationwide Leisure.
 The method of this study was that the questionnaire was distributed among 1073 students with various disabilities and all of them have been able to do physical activity and were 24.5±1.92 years old.
-The subjects were collected from 11300 disabled students via determining sample size for research activities (Morgan et al., 1970).
+The subjects were collected from 11300 disabled students via determining sample size for research activities.